 Genes Related to Basophil Count and Activity

-The SNP RS4328821 in the GATA2 gene affects the basophil count directly.
+The SNP rs4328821 in the GATA2 gene may affect basophil count directly.
 The protein encoded in this gene is involved in the development of blood cells.
-Each “A” variant increases basophil as well as eosinophil count [R].
+Each “A” variant has been associated with increased basophil and eosinophil count .

 SNPs Affecting IgE Level

-There are some SNPs related to an increased IgE level.
-Since IgE plays a crucial role in basophil activity, an increase of the IgE level often results in heightened basophil reactivity.
+Some SNPs have been linked to an increased IgE level.
+Since IgE plays a role in basophil activity, an increase of the IgE level may, theoretically, result in heightened basophil reactivity.